bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 scene = plot(br, br_po, br_po_pd, title = "Shooting based")
 ```

-## Branch of periodic orbits with finite differences
+## Branch of periodic orbits with Trapeze

 We use finite differences to discretize the problem for finding periodic orbits.
 We appeal to automatic branch switching from the Hopf point as follows